 Over the past few years, what we used to call our good gut bacteria or intestinal flora has been the object of growing scientific investigations and public interest.
 It is now widely accepted that a healthy microbiome is one of the key-element to our overall health and the use of probiotics supplements and fermented foods have become common practice.
 However, we might not be so familiar with the best practices when it comes to feeding our microbiota and maintaining a healthy microbiome.
 Let’s explore some simple ways to achieve that!
 Getting acquainted with our wonderful microbiome Did you know that

 The importance of the digestive tract, also called the gastrointestinal tract (GIT), is often underestimated.
 Its purpose may seem to only digest food, absorb nutrients and then excrete waste; however, the world inside the GIT is actually an entire ecosystem, and one that constantly influences our health.
 The bacterial colonies within this system uses the food we send down, producing nutrients and neurotransmitters, sending signals, influencing inflammation and the immune system, and interacting with the nervous system.
-There are literally trillions of living microorganisms inside the gut with the power of suggestion over our mood.
+There are literally trillions of living microorganisms inside the gut and throughout the digestive system with the power of suggestion over our mood.